eddietejeda/linkbird-app/views/static/privacy.md

 ### Privacy

-What information is collected?
-The only information collected from users is:
+#####  What information is collected?

+We purposely use the Twitter API calls with minimal access.
+The only information collected from users are:

 * Twitter IDs and authentication keys
 * Tweets contents to display on LinkBird

 ##### Use of cookies, log files, and tracking